 Dynamic Page List’s can be created from any Content Definition and are perfectly suited for things like Articles, Blog Posts, or any other type of structured content that makes up the main content for a page.

-Once you create a dynamic page list, each dynamic page item will now have page specific properties - same ones you'd normally have on a static page.
+Once you create a dynamic page list, each dynamic page item will now have page-specific properties - the same ones you'd normally have on a static page.

 Page level properties: